Indications and Usage

 - Potential nervous and/or muscular system effects in patients younger than 12 months: Avoid use of CUBICIN and CUBICIN RF in patients younger than 12 months due to the risk of potential effects on muscular, neuromuscular, and/or nervous systems (either peripheral and/or central) observed in neonatal dogs.

 - Clostridium difficile–associated diarrhea (CDAD), ranging from mild diarrhea to fatal colitis, has been reported with nearly all systemic antibacterial agents, including CUBICIN.
 Evaluate all patients who present with diarrhea following antibacterial use.
 Careful medical history is necessary because CDAD has been reported to occur more than two months after the administration of antibacterial agents.
 If CDAD is suspected or confirmed, antibacterial use not directed against C. difficile should be discontinued, if possible.

 - Patients with persisting or relapsing S. aureus bacteremia/endocarditis, possibly due to reduced daptomycin susceptibility, or poor clinical response should have repeat blood cultures.
 Appropriate surgical intervention and/or change in antibacterial regimen may be required.
 Failure of treatment due to persisting or relapsing S. aureus bacteremia/endocarditis may be due to reduced daptomycin susceptibility.

-- In the cSSSI and S. aureus bacteremia/endocarditis trials, decreased efficacy was observed in CUBICIN-treated patients with moderate baseline renal impairment (CrCL <50 mL/min).
+- In the cSSSI and S. aureus bacteremia/endocarditis trials, decreased efficacy was observed in CUBICIN-treated adult patients with moderate baseline renal impairment (CrCL <50 mL/min).